mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Re-enables the option to login without password in "control userpasswords2" or netplwiz
 * Changes default control panel view to large icons rather than categorized
-* Enables Group Policy Editor (gpedit.msc) for all versions of Windows 10
 * Quality updates are deferred by 1 month
 * Feature updates are deferred by 1 year
 * Update-Ring level changed to "Semi-Annual Channel" (non-beta-tester "professional" branch)
-* Runs "DISM /Online /Cleanup-image /Restorehealth" followed by "sfc /scannow" to fix any potential Windows system file issues (occasionally, this actually fixes stuff)
 * Sets power scheme to 'Balanced'
 * Changes power timeouts for screen off to 15min when plugged in (or a desktop), or 5min when not plugged in
 * Changes power timeouts for sleep to Never when plugged in (or a desktop), or 15min when not plugged in